No Entry poster

 The inciting incident occurs at 20 minutes when Kishan discovers that his friends Prem and Sunny are having affairs.
 His world of believing in marital fidelity is shattered when he realizes his closest friends are cheating on their wives..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 40 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Kishan makes the fateful decision to help his friends cover up their affairs by posing as Bobby's husband.
+This indicates the protagonist's commitment to Kishan makes the fateful decision to help his friends cover up their affairs by posing as Bobby's husband.
 This active choice to lie pulls him into the world of deception despite his principles., moving from reaction to action.

 The Collapse moment at 122 minutes (74% through) represents the emotional nadir.
 Here, Kishan loses everything - his wife leaves him, his reputation is destroyed, and even Bobby rejects him.
-His marriage appears dead, representing the "whiff of death" as his entire life crumbles., illustrates the protagonist at their lowest point.
+His marriage appears dead, representing the "whiff of death" as his entire life crumbles., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 131 minutes initiates the final act resolution at 80% of the runtime.
 Kishan devises a plan to expose the truth by bringing all parties together.
 He synthesizes honesty (his original value) with strategic manipulation (what he learned) to orchestrate the final confrontation., demonstrating the transformation achieved throughout the journey.